 Over recent academic years, teacher professional learning and CPD sought to make us increasingly evidence informed and by definition our curriculum planning and design has sought to incorporate features of what we understand to be ‘great teaching’.
 This has led us to fundamentally re-examine our understanding of learning, which in turn shaped our view of what makes ‘Great Teaching’ at Glyn School.
 This guided the development of the new Glyn L&T 7 Principles that are, over time, being incorporated into the the curriculum as we constantly strive to improve, develop and enhance effective learning and teaching.

 Glyn School is unashamedly tenacious in supporting colleagues to deliver dynamic and engaging lessons.
 We recognise however that evaluation and feedback are intrinsic elements in identifying learning gaps to incorporate in subsequent lessons..
 Providing colleagues with opportunities to give clear, effective feedback and plan high quality lessons is imperative.
-To this end, Glyn has key formal assessment points for each year group throughout the year to allow for bespoke marking and feedback in each individual subject area.
+To this end, Glyn School has key formal assessment points for each Year group throughout the year to allow for bespoke marking and feedback in each individual subject area.
 Assessment material is filtered through the Extended Leadership Team and marking and moderation meetings are built in as directed time on the school calendar.

 Learning and Teaching

 - An understanding that ‘Great Teaching’ transforms lives

 - Students get one, life changing chance at education, so we must make every lesson count

 - Exceptional progress and outcomes are secured by effective, evidence informed teaching, which maximises impact in the precious time we have